Jmomanyi/circles-fork/README.md

 # circles
 Update to push webhook
 update 2
-check automatic deployment using webhooks
+#update to view automatic builds on jenkins